 Midland architect and descendant of the Dow family, Stephen L. Barstow (1941–1992), donated his estate and endowment to the CMU Department of Art & Design upon his death.
 His generosity has provided students with invaluable exposure to practicing contemporary artists in a variety of disciplines from around the United States.
 His contribution continues to fund a variety of student scholarships, the Barstow Artist-in-Residence Program, the Barstow Lecture Series, and Barstow Artist Workshops.

 Each year The Barstow Artist-in-Residence program provides a residence, studio, generous stipend, and university resources to a practicing artist.
 The Barstow AIR is invited to engage directly with students through mentorship, individual workshops, studio visits, and exhibition opportunities.
 While in residence, each artist conducts their research and practice in the Barstow House studio and is provided full access to university resources.
 In turn, students gain direct access to each artist in their practice and develop a first-hand understanding of artistic practice.

 Since 1993 the Stephen L. Barstow Artist-In-Residence program has brought over a dozen early and mid-career artists in a variety of disciplines to the CMU Department of Art & Design for semester to year-long residencies.
 Many of these artists have distinguished regional and national exhibition records.

-The position includes a stipend with benefits and private housing surrounded by nature on the banks of the Chippewa River.
+The position includes a stipend and private housing surrounded by nature on the banks of the Chippewa River.
 The house provided for the Artist-in-Residence was designed by noted architect Stephen L. Barstow and is located 15 miles from Mt.
 Pleasant, and includes a studio built for teaching and personal practice.

 Past Artists-in-Residence Include: